videofirst/vft-example-ui-tests/java/bdd-exp-gradle-junit5-micronaut/README.md

 # BDD Experiment using Gradle, Junit5 + Micronaut.

+# Thoughts (2) on 15th August 2021

-# Thoughts on 25th July 2021
+# Thoughts (1) on 25th July 2021

-This experiment is a continuation of the experiments done in `bdd-experiment-junit5-gradle` - this time around we've changed focus slightly i.e.
+This experiment is a continuation of the various experiments of `bdd-experiment-junit5-gradle` - this time around we've changed focus slightly i.e.

-1. *Move from VFA DSL to pure Java* - creating a useable DSL is a massive amount of work and there is a risk that a lot of people may not be interested.
+1. *Move from VFA DSL to pure Java* - creating a new and usable DSL is a massive amount of work and even when completed with the necessary tooling etc there is a huge risk that a lot of people may not even be interested.
 The focus has (for now) changed to a pure Java solution, but one which is VERY easy and quite opinionated.
-The main advantage here is the total power of Java.
-The idea would be similar to e.g. JGiven, but much lighter i.e. not forcing creating `Given`, `When`, `Then` classes but rather creating much lighter "custom" action classes e.g. `ImdbActions`.
+The main advantage here is the raw power of Java.
+The idea would be similar to e.g. JGiven, but much lighter i.e. not forcing creating `Given`, `When` and `Then` classes but rather using annotations and creating much lighter "custom" action classes e.g. `ImdbActions` and also avoid inheritance as much as possible.

-2. *Light-weight DI Framework* - Using a DI framework can bring many advantages to coding including (1) easy management / injection of action classes, (2) AOP capabilities which can massively simplify test code and (3) advanced configuration capabilities as standard.
+2. *Light-weight DI Framework* - Using a DI framework can bring many advantages to coding including (1) easy management / injection of action classes, (2) AOP capabilities which can massively simplify test code and (3) advanced configuration capabilities out of the box.
 Of course, Spring framework is super popular but suffers from speed and size.
 Two alternatives were investigated (1) PicoContainer (very light) and (2) Micronaut (very small / fast).
 For now, Micronaut was chosen as it is extremely fast, small library size, easy Action injection, OAP capabilities and configuration very similar to Spring.

 3. *Laser focus on debugging* - Using Java is obviously more heavy-weight than a DSL but another clear advantages (in addition to the raw power of Java) is debugging - especially when a test